vmware/pmd/README.md

 For local connections, use: pmd-cli <component> <cmd> <options>.
 Current logged in user permissions will apply when executing commands.
 This is the same as specifying --servername localhost.
-For remote servers, use one of 3 methods mentioned below.
+For remote servers, use method mentioned below.
-Password is never sent out in clear to the remote in any of the below auth scenarios.
+Password is never sent out in clear to the remote in the below auth scenario.
 When --user is specified, you will be prompted for password.
 1. System user.
-   pmd-cli --servername <server> --user <user>
-2. Lightwave user (pmd server must be joined or should be part of embedded lightwave) pmd-cli --servername <server> --user <user> --domain <lightwave domain>
+   pmd-cli <component> <cmd> <options> --servername <server> --user <user>
-3. Kerberos spn (client must successfully run kinit before using this method) pmd-cli --servername <server> --spn <service principal name>

 ### REST interface
 self documenting via conf/restapispec.json or copenapi client